Ankitaghavate/ResumeMaster-ATS/README.md

 ## 🌐 Live Demo

-A demo may be available at: https://resumemaster-ai.onrender.com
+A demo may be available at: https://resume-master--ank26.replit.app
-(Free hosting — may sleep after inactivity)

 ---